On the road with

 FOODSTORY

-Karachi, Pakistan — Let birds carry your worries away.
-On the Native Jetty Bridge in Karachi, locals gather every day to feed birds and fish — as a good deed..
+Karachi — Let birds carry your worries away.
+On the Native Jetty Bridge in Karachi in Pakistan, locals gather every day to feed birds and fish.
+As a good deed.

 FOODSTORY